-APA style uses an author-date reference list rather than a bibliography format to cite research sources.
+APA citation uses an author-date reference list rather than a bibliography format to cite research sources.
 A reference list, unlike a bibliography, includes only those sources you cited within your school research paper.
-Each in-text citation matches a reference list entry.
+Each in-text APA 6 citation matches a reference list entry.

 Starting the APA Annotated Bibliography

 Your instructor may ask you to develop an annotated bibliography in APA 6 style.
 An annotated bibliography may be created as its own paper, rather than attached to the end of a research paper.
 This type of bibliography is a good way to practice your research skills.
 Similar to writing a research paper, you will find a topic to research, then look for sources on that subject.